 Whether you want to participate in a local group or are looking for more opportunities nationwide, AG & AG has something for everyone!
 Join us at an upcoming event!

 The AG & AG National Conference is the event of the year!
-We host 350+ women shooters in the beautiful Texas Hill Country each year.
-With dozens of pistol and carbine bays, as well as natural terrain 3-gun stages and long-range bays, members participate in defensive, competitive, and recreational shooting sessions.
+We host 350+ women shooters that come together each year for training, prizes, and camaraderie!
+With dozens of pistol and carbine bays, as well as sporting clays, archery, and precision long-range, members participate in defensive, competitive, and recreational shooting sessions.
 We also have classrooms for simulated-fire, interactive demonstrations, and lecture sessions on a variety of topics.

 3-Gun UniversityTM is a training match.
 Participants attend training on fundamentals needed to succeed in 3 gun, and then compete in a stages or a match to put their skills to use.
 The Match Director creates a fun and challenging event that will take competitors through modular training to hone their skills for success in the training match, but more importantly long-term participation in the sport.

 The Fall Festival includes two major matches in one amazing weekend!
-The Ladies’ Multigun Championship is a true multigun experience over 2 days with 8 stages in square bays, structures, and natural terrain throughout the Park Mammoth property.
-The Ladies’ USPSA Handgun Championship is a 8-stage pistol match.
+The Multigun Challenge is a true multigun experience over 2 days with 8 fun and challenging stages.
+The Multisport Challenge is a 8-stage match that comprises a variety of different sports, including action pistol, precision rifle, sporting clays, and more.
 There are also demos, social activities, clinics, and a 3-Gun University experience for training and fun!